Why do they still think Boo is toxic?

-When Boo is in their apartment, Sulley and Mike avoid touching her with bare hands as they think she is toxic.
-However, when Sulley first sees Boo, it is because she was lifting and dropping his tail, so surely that proved that she wasn't toxic?
+- When Boo is in their apartment, Sulley and Mike avoid touching her with bare hands as they think she is toxic.
+However, when Sulley first meets Boo she was lifting and dropping his tail, so surely that proved that she wasn't?

-What happens if you're inside the closet when they open their portal?
+What happens if you're inside the closet when the portal opens?

 If the doors need power to operate but provide the power for the monster world, then how did they start working in the first place?